Today I’m sharing a raw dog food recipe for my dog Wally. He’s an adult Feist mix (currently 3 years old) and weighs 38 lb.

-Prey model raw dog food recipes imitate what a dog’s prey animal would look like in the wild and are put together following a specific formula (more on that later).
+Prey model raw dog food imitates what a dog’s prey animal would look like in the wild.
+They’re put together following a specific formula.
+More on that later.

 80/10/10 Feeding Formula for Prey Model Raw Dog Food

-Tip: If you’d like to add veggies and fruit to your dog’s raw meals, decrease the 80% muscle meat to 70%, and add 10% veggies/fruit.
-You’ll ideally want to purée it as dogs lack the enzyme necessary to break down plant cell walls.
+Tip: If you’d like to add veggies and fruit to your dog’s raw meals, decrease the 80% muscle meat to 70%, and add 10% veggies/fruit instead.

 Raw fed dogs eat 2-4% of their target body weight in raw food per day.
 The exact amount depends on each dog’s age, activity level, and metabolism.
 You could start with 3% of your dog’s target body weight and adjust from there.

-My dog Wally weighs 38 lb and eats 2.5% of that weight in raw food every day.
+As mentioned earlier, my dog Wally weighs 38 lb and eats 2.5% of that weight in raw meat every day.
+That’s 15.2 oz.
 I divide his allowance into 2 for breakfast and dinner.
+That said, he eats about 7.6 oz per meal.

 How to calculate 2.5% of 38 lb: